Maggie Mac Neil: 2015–2018

-After various age group successes domestically, MacNeil appeared in her first international competition in 2015, winning two butterfly finals at the Arena Pro Swim Series in Orlando.
+After various age group successes domestically, Mac Neil appeared in her first international competition in 2015, winning two butterfly finals at the Arena Pro Swim Series in Orlando.
 Performing well at the 2015 Canadian trials, she was selected to make her major international debut at the 2015 FINA World Junior Swimming Championships in Singapore.
 In preparation for that event, she was part of a Canadian team sent to the Australian age group national competition in Sydney.
 She called it a "great experience" to compete at the Sydney Olympic Park Aquatic Centre, the site of swimming competitions at the 2000 Summer Olympics.
 Her best result in Singapore was twentieth in the heats of the 100 m butterfly.
 The following year, Mac Neil placed sixth in the 100 m butterfly event trials for Canada's 2016 Olympic team.
 Based on her trial results, she was assigned to compete at the 2016 Junior Pan Pacific Swimming Championships in Maui, where her best individual placement was fifth in the 100 m butterfly.

 In 2017, Mac Neil missed qualification for the 2017 FINA World Junior Swimming Championships, a significant disappointment for her.
-She improved the following year, doing sufficiently well at the 2018 Canadian national trials to qualify for the 2018 Pan Pacific Swimming Championships, earning the FINA "A" standard in both the 100 m freestyle and 100 m butterfly, finishing the runner up in the latter event behind reigning Olympic silver medalist Penny Oleksiak.
+She improved the following year, doing sufficiently well at the 2018 Canadian national trials to qualify for the 2018 Pan Pacific Swimming Championships, earning the FINA "A" standard in both the 100 m freestyle and 100 m butterfly, finishing the runner-up in the latter event behind reigning Olympic silver medallist Penny Oleksiak.
 However, she opted to decline the assignment in order to focus on the 2018 Junior Pan Pacific Swimming Championships, explaining that while she was "over the moon to have qualified," she wanted to focus on her more competitive event.
-Competing in Fiji, Mac Neil won her first major international medals, most notably her first championship title in the 100 m butterly, where she set an event record of 58.38.
+Competing in Fiji, Mac Neil won her first major international medals, most notably her first championship title in the 100 m butterfly, where she set an event record of 58.38.
 She also won three relay medals as part of the Canadian women's teams.